RobotLocomotion/drake/drake/doc/clion.rst

 CLion IDE setup (experimental)
 *****************************************

 This guide describes how to set up Drake in the new JetBrains CLion IDE and has been tested with CLion 1.1.
-It is assumed that drake-distro is [already installed.](Installation-and-QuickStart) CLion support is currently experimental.
+It is assumed that `drake-distro` is :ref:`already installed <installation_and_quick_start>`.
+CLion support is currently experimental.
 I wrote this guide based on my OSX setup.
 I tried it on Ubuntu, and CLion got stuck loading the CMake Project forever on my machine.
 This happened because a call to Matlab wouldn't return and required setting _matlab_root manually in mex.cmake.

 Installing CLion
 ================
 1. Go to https://www.jetbrains.com/clion/download/.
 Download the latest version of CLion.
 For OSX, choose the version with bundled custom JDK.
 2. Install CLion.
 Exact steps depend on your platform, but it's straightforward.
 Just using defaults for everything is fine.
 You now have a 30-day trial version of CLion.
-Either try it out as is, or get a free academic license [here](https://www.jetbrains.com/shop/eform/students).
+Either try it out as is, or get a free academic license `here <https://www.jetbrains.com/shop/eform/students>`_.

 Setting up Drake in CLion
 =========================
 We'll set up CLion to build Drake only.
 The dependencies will just be built from the command line.
+It is assumed Drake was cloned into a `drake-distro` directory as described in the :ref:`installation instructions <getting_drake>`.

 1. :ref:`Build Drake <build_the_collection>` from the command line.
 2. In the Welcome to CLion screen, click `Import Project from Sources`.
 Or from the menu `File > Import Project...`
-3. Browse and select the `drake` sub-folder of your `drake-distro` install (i.e. `drake-distro/drake`) and click OK.
+3. Browse and select `drake-distro/drake` and click OK.
 4. When asked whether to overwrite the existing `CMakeLists.txt`, just click `Open Project`.
 5. Go to CLion Preferences (on OSX, `CLion-EAP > Preferences`, on Ubuntu, `File > Settings...`).
 Note that this preferences window comprises both global settings and project-specific settings (as noted by the text 'for current project' on some of the preference pages).
 6. Browse to `Build, Execution, Deployment > CMake`.
-7. Under `CMake Options`, fill in `-DCMAKE_INSTALL_PREFIX=/absolute_path_to_your/drake-distro/build/install` or whatever the path to your build artifacts directory may be.
+7. Under `CMake Options`, fill in `-DCMAKE_INSTALL_PREFIX=/absolute_path_to_your/drake-distro/build/install`.
 8. Under `CMake Options` expand the tab `Pass system and custom environment`.
 Add the following environment variables:
   * `CC=gcc-4.9`
   * `CXX=g++-4.9`
   * `FC=gfortran-4.9`
   * `F77=gfortran-4.9`
   You can copy these from this documentation one at a time and click on the `paste` button at the right of the environment variables dialog.
 9. Click OK.
 CLion will take about a minute to reload the CMake Project.
 If everything is in order, there should be no errors or warnings.
-For fun, check out the CMake Cache pane too by the way; it's pretty handy.
+For fun, check out the `cache pane <https://www.jetbrains.com/help/clion/2016.1/cmake-cache.html>`_ in the `CMake tool window <https://www.jetbrains.com/help/clion/2016.1/cmake.html>`_ (the CMake icon in the lower left corner of the workspace); it's pretty handy.
 10. If CLion asks you about unregistered VCS roots, you can just add them.

 Building